pflanze/copycat/doc/intro.md

     This declares that the procedure being defined always takes (at least) 2 items from the stack, the first (put on the stack first, but is now second from the top of the stack) being `somearg` with no type constraint, and the second `otherarg` which has the constraint that the procedure `boolean?` must return true if passed the value (type items which are vectors define both the predicate restricting the type, and the variable name).
+If no arrow is given, that means that the return types are unspecified.
+If the arrow is given but nothing to the rigth that means no return value.

     Note that currently the variable names and type constraints (when used via `:` from Copycat--things are different when using the